dora-team/dora.dev/ci/README.md

 Also, a secret named `github_token` must exist in Secret Manager, which contains a GH deploy key and is accessible to the Cloud Build service account.

 ## CI pipelines
 All CI is handled by Google Cloud Build.
 Triggers in the prod project use a custom service account: `ci-service-account@doradotdev.iam.gserviceaccount.com`, which is needed in order to run scheduled builds.
-(In the staging project, we're still using the default Cloud Build service account because I [dave] haven't added the scheduled build there yet.)

 ### Pipelines run on Pull Requests (PRs)
 _Pipelines use machine user: [dora-machine-user](https://github.com/dora-machine-user)_ to post comments to PRs.